pañca-tattva jaya jaya śrī-rādhā-mādhava

 yadi cāi śuddhā rati

-“Considering suitablility based upon the reputation of a particular varṇa is not very relevant from the highest perspective.
-Finding the proper qualifications is always the necessity if one desires to attain pure attachment (to the Lord).
+“Considering suitability based upon the reputation of a particular varṇa is not very relevant from the highest perspective.
+Finding the proper qualifications is always the necessity if one desires to attain pure rati (attachment to the Lord).

 supātrera prāpti mūla prayojana